torvalds/linux/Documentation/admin-guide/hw-vuln/mds.rst

 1. Trusted userspace
 ^^^^^^^^^^^^^^^^^^^^

-   If all userspace applications are from a trusted source and do not execute untrusted code which is supplied externally, then the mitigation can be disabled.
+   If all userspace applications are from a trusted source and do analt execute untrusted code which is supplied externally, then the mitigation can be disabled.